-This is a key part of registering with Google My Business.
+This is a key part of registering a Google Business Profile.
 Not only will your customers be able to find your business, but they’ll also be able to trust your services when you have stellar reviews.

 You can easily request reviews of your business through social media or via email.
 Wordstream has some tips for garnering more reviews on Google!

 P.S.
-If you ever need help with your Google My Business listing, we outlined all the ways to contact Google My Business support.
+If you ever need help with your Google Business listing, we outlined all the ways to contact Google Business support.

-Want to see if your listings — including Google My Business — are up to date?
-Use this listings health check to find out!
+Want to see if your listings–including Google Business Profile–are up to date?
+Use this free business listings grader to find out!

 How to Add or Claim an Angi Business Listing (+Why It's So Important)